 Moreover, you can be part of the sailor’s tradition of delivering correspondence: if you find an address close to your hometown, take it with you and deliver it yourself!

-22. Interesting facts about the Galapagos is that the islands had a transcendental role in World War II
+22. Interesting fact about the Galapagos is that the islands had a transcendental role in World War II

 Galapagos became a strategic point in the Pacific Ocean.
 Furthermore, the United States Army Air Force used the islands as a cardinal site to guard the Panama Canal.
 Even so, in 1911, the US wanted a 99-year lease of the Archipelago for US$ 15 million.
 Thankfully, former President Eloy Alfaro declined the offer.